More calories in an anabolic state

-Different supplements will actually be worth the money they cost if you can afford them.
+Different supplements will be worth the money they cost if you can afford them.

-While protein powder is important for those post workout shakes, but you should also look into getting creatine and glutamine products while also finding formulas designed for your joints that are vital to maintain with all of this extra mass you are building.
+While protein powder is essential for post-workout shakes, you should also look into getting creatine and glutamine products and find formulas designed for your joints that are vital to maintaining the extra mass you are building.

-You should also look into taking a multi-vitamin for the added nutrients, minerals and vitamins you might not always get in a regular bodybuilding-focused diet.
+It would be best to look at take-vitamin for the added nutrients, minerals, and vitamins you might not always get in a regular bodybuilding-focused diet.

 Get plenty of rest

-If you can’t get a good night’s sleep, then you can’t help rebuild and repair your muscle fibers to become stronger and larger than before.
+If you can’t get a good night’s sleep, you can’t help rebuild and repair your muscle fibers to become stronger and more significant.

-It’s such a key factor but just like staying hydrated, it can be often forgotten in the midst of everything else you are trying to accomplish.
+It’s such a key factor, but just like staying hydrated, it can often be forgotten amid everything you are trying to accomplish.